dave1362/open-ptc-agent/README.md

 |Final deliverables |  Files and data can be downloaded from sandbox
 +-------------------+
 ```

+## What's New

+- **Background Subagent Execution** - Subagents now run asynchronously using a "waiting room" pattern, allowing the main agent to continue working while delegated tasks execute in the background
+- **Vision/Multimodal Support** - New `view_image` tool enables vision-capable LLMs to analyze images from URLs, base64 data, or sandbox files
+- **Task Monitoring** - New `wait()` and `check_task_progress()` tools for monitoring and collecting background task results

 ## Features

 - **Universal MCP Support** - Auto-converts any MCP server tools to Python functions